RobbyGillespie/Optimal-NFL-Play-Simulator/README.md

         and welcome, as well as the helper function split, are used to create the data to fill the html templates we provide in templates.

-    db.sqlite3 -- This is our database, which holds the two teams input by the user, and then deletes them after being used in views.simulate(), to not affect the next input.
+    db.sqlite3 -- This is our database, which holds the two teams input by the user, and then deletes them after being used in views.simulate(), to not affect the next input. manage.py -- helper functions for working with the server, migrating, and running it